 The production of schnaps is a long-standing tradition in the Tirol region.
 The fertile valleys and foothills of the Tiroler Alps are perfect for the cultivation of fruits such as apples, plums, peaches and apricots.
-This in turn has created a host of schnaps distilleries scattered across the region.
+This in turn has created a host of schnaps distilleries scattered across the region, which produces some of the best schnaps in Austria.

 When I first saw the description of the schnaps tour in my itinerary, I couldn’t help but laugh; I immediately had visions of myself stumbling from one distillery to the other and rolling down the grassy slopes in a drunken stupor.
 Haha!
 In preparation of the tour, I made sure I had a good meal!
 We stayed at the Hotel Tramser Hof in Landeck, a gorgeous hotel located at the edge of a small lake and surrounded by forests with the glistening peaks of the Alps as a backdrop.
 For lunch, I ordered a surf-and-turf salad with bread and it was absolutely perfect!
 The king prawns were surprisingly fresh while the steak was tender and juicy.